ppy/osu-wiki/wiki/Tournaments/NPC/2/en.md

 ### Stage instructions

 1. In the qualifiers, all teams will play the same mappool.
-2. The qualifiers contains 9 maps in total, 3 NoMod, 2 Hidden, 2 HardRock, 2 DoubleTime.
+2. The qualifiers contains 9 maps in total, 3 NoMod, 2 Hidden, 2 Hard Rock, 2 Double Time.
 3. Each team will only play through the qualifiers once in a designated lobby.
 4. Each team must have 2 members to play each map.
 Players can exchange freely between each map.
 5. Teams that didn't sign up for a qualifiers lobby, or can not show up to a qualifiers lobby with enough members, will be automatically disqualified.